TOAST-DOCS/Gamebase/en/unreal-authentication.md

 ### Renew TransferAccount
 Renew TransferAccountInfo which has already been issued.
-It is available either by "Automatic Renewal자동 갱신", "Manul Renewal수동 갱신"의 방법이 있으며, "Password만 갱신", "ID와 Password 모두 갱신" 등의 설정을 통해
-TransferAccountInfo 정보를 갱신 할 수 있습니다.
+It is available either by "Auto Renewal", or "Manual Renewal", and TransferAccountInfo can be updated by setting "Renew Password Only", or "Renew Both ID and Password".

 ```cpp
 void RenewTransferAccount(const FGamebaseTransferAccountRenewConfiguration& configuration, const FGamebaseTransferAccountDelegate& onCallback);